-Examples of responses from question 24 - continued
+Examples of responses from question 17 - continued

 Children must record a complete and correct method for the award of the mark.
-Donna has recorded 70 counters grouped into 14 lots of five.
-Donna's method is both complete and correct and can therefore be awarded the mark.
-Emma has drawn 70 circles.
-However, she has shown no evidence of splitting them into groups of five or 14.
-Emma's method is not complete so she cannot be awarded the mark.
+Callum has used tally marks to record 16 groups of five.
+This is a complete and correct method that can be awarded the mark.
+Rebecca has restated the problem using tally marks.
+However, she has not shown how the 80 tallies could be grouped in fives or sixteens.
+Rebecca cannot be awarded the mark since her method is not complete.